opencog/miner/examples/miner/mozi-ai/README.md

 ### Tweaking Parameters

-Go in `mine-mozi-ai.scm` and change the parameters under the line
+Go to `mine-mozi-ai.scm` and change the parameters under the line

 ```scheme
 ;; Set parameters